 Personally, I find that one of the hardest things about being a mum is not being in the ‘know’.
 Especially, with young children.
 Are they hungry?
 Are they crying because they need something?
 Where do I take the, ‘how to read minds’ course!?
 And while this is at best frustrating, we tend to get somewhat better at reading our children over time (well we like to think).

 But then there are times that are far too concerning to ignore and seemingly impossible to understand.
 Have you ever noticed your child becoming distant, less hungry, less playful and more irritable?
-If yes, I suggest to pay attention as these are tell-tale signs that something isn’t right.
+If yes, I suggest paying attention as these are tell-tale signs that something isn’t right.
 In fact, these symptoms are often associated with low iron levels.

 Low iron levels can occur as young as 6 months and can lead to other symptoms such as pica, fatigue, skin itching and also the need for excessive sleep.
 Unfortunately, we tend to associate low iron with adult-hood and so the idea that our young children could potentially be low in iron is not something we generally consider.